Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Introduction

 Let us make some comments on this result.
-For this purpose assume for a moment that there exists the Green function $G_D$ for $L_D$.
-To the best of our knowledge, in all the previous papers on nonhomogeneous Dirichlet problem for semilinear equations of type \eqref{eq1.1} the following assumption was (at least) always made:
+To the best of our knowledge, except for \cite{A}, in all the previous papers on nonhomogeneous Dirichlet problem for semilinear equations of type \eqref{eq1.1} the following assumption was (at least) always made:

 This condition seems to be natural when looking for solutions satisfying